deepidea/web-presentation/README.md

 - Presentation pages will be displayed in chronological order

-- Githib pages will automatically generate/update website with presentation for you (please wait up to 1 minute)
+- GitHub Pages will automatically generate/update website with presentation for you (please wait up to 1 minute)

 Enjoy